Home >

 - The Six Books on the State (1576)

 [O]ne religious denomination could not be imposed by force.
-Religion, he saw, was greater than the symbolization used to contain it. --Jene M. Porter, The Review of Politics, Fall 2000, p.
-808
+Religion, he saw, was greater than the symbolization used to contain it. --Jene M. Porter

 - Antonio FERREIRA (c.
 1528-1569)